U2C9727A4/oorrp/SPECIFICATION.md

 byte-stream transport.

 However, these expections do not have to be fully met by the transport.
 These requirement can also be met by a HAL layer.
 Message-based transports can still be used if the HAL can do fragmentation and eventually convert it into a byte-stream.
-# After this point is V1 specific.
+# After this point is version specific.
+# OORRP version V1.0

 +TODO:
 +Topology types